 Licorice also contains a compound called glabridin which is a phytoestrogen.
-Phytoestrogens are plant derived compounds with biological activities comparable to the human hormone oestrogen.
-It is well known that oestrogen stimulates the body to make collagen and hyaluronic acid – two essential components ofthe skin which form an important part of the connective tissue and keep our skin looking young.
+Phytoestrogens are plant-derived compounds with biological activities comparable to the human hormone estrogen.
+It is well known that estrogen stimulates the body to make collagen and hyaluronic acid – two essential components of the skin which form an important part of the connective tissue and keep our skin looking young.

 Skin lightening cosmetics are in hot demand all over the world..